spookysalsa/medermade.github.io/week-2/7-chrome-devtools/README.md

 Then, complete each of the following.
 You will need to take a screenshot when you've completed each to include in your [my_reflection.md](my_reflection.md) file.

 - Change the background-color of the boxes.
-In the css section type "background-color", you'll then see a list of colors - select your favorite for each box!
+To do this, in the css section type "background-color".
+You'll then see a list of colors - select your favorite for each box!
-- Put the boxes in a row
+- Put the boxes in a row.
-- Make the boxes have equal distance between them
+- Make the boxes have equal distance between them.
-- Move all the boxes into one column
+- Move all the boxes into one column.
-- Resize the boxes so they are 30% of their original size
+- Resize the boxes so they are 30% of their original size.
-- Make the static div go to the bottom and have an absolute positiion (no matter what, it should always be at the bottom of the page - but not in the browser window) Make the footer 100% the width of the screen
+- Move the static div to the bottom and give it an absolute position (no matter what, it should always be at the bottom of the page).
+Make the footer 100% the width of the screen.
 - Make the absolute div a header at the top of the page with a fixed position so it's always at the top of the browser window.
 Make the width 95% of the entire screen and centered
 - Move the relative div position to the right so it's like a right sidebar.
 - Design your own configuration that uses margin, border, and padding.
 Explain the differences and how to use each to yourself.